spring-attic/image-singlenode/README.md

 ```
 docker stop httpSourceTest
 ```

 ### Create the stream with a http source and file sink
-Now when we start our singlenode we will mount a local directory to the /tmp/xd/output directory in the container.
+Now when we start our singlenode we will mount a local directory to the `/tmp/xd/output` directory in the container.

     docker run --name fileSinkTest \
         -d \
-            -p 9393:9393\
+        -p 9393:9393 \
-            -p 9000:9000\
+        -p 9000:9000 \
-            -v <dir on your machine>:/tmp/xd/output
+        -v <dir on your machine>:/tmp/xd/output \
         springxd/singlenode

-> Replacing &lt;dir on your machine&gt; with your with a directory on your local machine.
+Replacing `<dir on your machine>` with a directory on your docker machine.

 So to create the stream that will receive http posts and write the results to a file, go to the the shell and from the ***xd:>*** prompt, type the following and press ***return***:
 ```
-stream create httpfilestream --definition "http|file" --deploy
+stream create httpfilestream --definition "http | file" --deploy
 ```
-Now lets post a http "hello world" message to XD fileSinkTest and have it write the result to /tmp/xd/output/httpfilestream.out file.
+Now lets post a http "hello world" message to XD fileSinkTest and have it write the result to `/tmp/xd/output/httpfilestream.out` file.
 From the shell ***xd:>*** prompt, type the following and press ***return***

 ```
 http post --target http://<host>:9000 --data "hello world"
 ```
-> Replacing &lt;host&gt; with your host running Docker.
+Replacing `<host>` with your host running Docker.

-From a new terminal you should be able to view the output file and it will be located in your ***&lt;dir on your machine&gt;***/httpfilestream.out
+From a new terminal you should be able to view the output file and it will be located in your `<dir on your docker machine>/httpfilestream.out`

-> Unless a dir is specified for the file sink it will always write its results to the /tmp/xd/output directory.
+Unless a dir is specified for the file sink it will always write its results to the `/tmp/xd/output` directory.
 Also if no file name is specified it will use the stream name as the base for the output file name.
 So in this case our stream name was httpfilestream and thus the files name will be httpfilestream.out

 # Additional Resources
 To read more about the modules (sources, processors, sinks & jobs) that are available to you from XD as well as the Docker XD Guide please checkout XD's wiki at https://github.com/spring-projects/spring-xd/wiki.